Andres-Salamanca/MedImGVisual/README.md

 }
 ```

-> problem with vcpkg and qt use '/vcpkg/installed/x64-windows/tools/Qt6/bin/windeployqt.exe ./{execuable}' for importing apropiate libraries
+> problem with vcpkg and qt use
+>
+>> '/vcpkg/installed/x64-windows/tools/Qt6/bin/windeployqt.exe ./{execuable}' for importing apropiate libraries
 > also is importante to compile in release because in debug mode it wont work
+>> cmake --build . --config Release